Read Judith Butler with voice, context, and method in the same frame.

 Prompt 1: Explain why Judith Butler remains philosophically important.

-- Signature contribution: Identities are produced through repeated norms rather than simply expressed from an untouched inner essence.
+- Signature contribution: Gender performativity: identities are produced through repeated norms rather than simply expressed from an untouched inner essence.

 - Influence trail: Gender theory, queer theory, political ontology, continental philosophy, and debates over recognition.

-- Voice and method: Preserve the way the philosopher thinks, especially where genealogical and linguistic critique: she asks how categories form subjects while also creating sites of resistance shapes the content.
+- Method: Genealogical and linguistic critique: she asks how categories form subjects while also creating sites of resistance.

 Prompt 2: Identify Judith Butler's major concepts, methods, or questions.